 The Master Gardener program was designed to use the services of selectively trained volunteers with horticultural knowledge and a willingness to share that knowledge with other county residents through the Cooperative Extension Service.
-The program started in 1972 in Seattle, Washington, when Dr. David Gibby, the King County Extension agent for horticulture, was overwhelmed by the number of calls coming into the office.
-He and Dr. Arlen Davison, the extension plant pathologist, put their heads together to address the problem, and developed the idea of providing training in horticulture in exchange for a commitment to volunteer to educate the public.
-The guiding philosophy, as stated by Davison, was to develop a core group of knowledgeable volunteers to assist Cooperative Extension Agents in meeting the demand for reliable gardening information.
+In 1972 in Seattle, Washington, the program started when Dr. David Gibby, the King County Extension agent for horticulture, was overwhelmed by the number of calls coming into the office.
+He and Dr. Arlen Davison, the extension plant pathologist, put their heads together to address the problem and developed the idea of providing training in horticulture in exchange for a commitment to volunteer to educate the public.
+As stated by Davison, the guiding philosophy was to develop a core group of knowledgeable volunteers to assist Cooperative Extension Agents in meeting the demand for reliable gardening information.
 He worked with other Extension agents and the administrators at the State University to develop a curriculum for training these “gardeners”.
 The first class, which was in 1973, had approximately 300 applicants; ultimately 120 were accepted into the class.

-The benefits of a Master Gardener program are very beneficial to the urban and suburban communities of South Carolina.
+A Master Gardener program is very beneficial to the urban and suburban communities of South Carolina.

 South Carolina Master Gardeners: